BPHL-Molecular/Daytona_HCV/README.md

 ### 3. Phylogenetic tree at genotype level

 For the phylogenetic tree at genotype level, the test samples will be compared with 7 HCV genotypes.
+The phylogenetic bootstrap test with 1,000 replicate datasets will be performed to assess the statistical support for nodes (branches) on the phylogenetic tree.

 <img width="6244" height="5591" alt="SNPs_boot_7genotypes_annotated" src="https://github.com/user-attachments/assets/4ecd0625-7c20-467f-b980-968d615720d9" />

 ### 4. Phylogenetic tree at subtype level

 For the phylogenetic tree at subtype level, the test samples will be compared with 61 HCV subtypes.
+The phylogenetic bootstrap test with 1,000 replicate datasets will be performed to assess the statistical support for nodes (branches) on the phylogenetic tree.

 <img width="6310" height="5592" alt="SNPs_boot_61subtypes_annotated" src="https://github.com/user-attachments/assets/add4ef7c-d459-43ad-8c32-24ed590ffbb2" />